-Concord Care Center is a small nursing home located in Garner, Iowa.
-Featuring an overall rating of A-, this nursing home is among the higher-rated facilities we assessed.
-In fact, we ranked this nursing home in the top fifth of all nursing homes in the country.
-The best aspect of this facility's strong report card is its inspection rating.
+Concord Care Center is in Garner, Iowa.
+This city has 4,159 people.
+Featuring an overall score of A-, this facility is among the better facilities we assessed.
+In fact, we ranked this nursing home in the top third of all facilities in the nation.
+The best part of this nursing home's strong profile was its inspection grade.
 Inspection reports are discussed in the next section

 Concord Care Center